Comedy Central: 2018–present

 In July 2018, Comedy Central refreshed its branding, maintaining the existing double-C logomark, but introducing a new in-house typeface, and changing the network's corporate color to amber (while also using other colors to denote flagship programs).

-On February 11, 2019, Jimmy Kimmel announced on his talk show Jimmy Kimmel Live! that former show Crank Yankers will be revived on Comedy Central for a fifth 20-episode season.
-The new season will include pranks on social media and other platforms.
-Kimmel's brother Jonathan Kimmel will serve as showrunner and executive producer.
+On February 11, 2019, Jimmy Kimmel announced on his talk show Jimmy Kimmel Live! that Crank Yankers would be revived on Comedy Central for a fifth 20-episode season.
+Kimmel's brother Jonathan Kimmel served as showrunner and executive producer.
+The fifth season premiered on September 25, 2019.

 On May 1, 2019, the Viacom-owned Pluto TV launched two Comedy Central networks titled Comedy Central Pluto and Comedy Central Stand Up.
-The former airs classic Comedy Central original series such as Reno 911!, Crank Yankers and more, while the latter airs the network's stand up specials.
-Later on December 15, 2020, the Comedy Central Stand Up channel was removed and a new Comedy Central Animation channel was added.
+The former airs classic Comedy Central original series, while the latter airs the network's stand-up specials.
+On December 15, 2020, the Comedy Central Stand Up channel was removed, and a new Comedy Central Animation channel was added.

-On December 4, 2019, Viacom re-merged with CBS Corporation to form ViacomCBS.
+On December 4, 2019, Viacom re-merged with CBS Corporation to form ViacomCBS (now Paramount Global).

-In 2020, Comedy Central began shifting its programming towards adult animation, with series pickups of Beavis and Butt-Head, a reboot of The Ren & Stimpy Show, and Daria spin-off Jodie.
-The first title of these was shifted to Paramount+.
+In 2020, Comedy Central began shifting its programming towards adult animation, with series pickups of Beavis and Butt-Head, a reboot of The Ren & Stimpy Show, and Daria spin-off Jodie (later changed to a television movie); the first of these titles initially premiered on Paramount+.
 The network also launched a new weekday animation block initially branded as Animation Contamination, featuring reruns of South Park, Futurama and The Cleveland Show.
-In turn, Comedy Central has decreased its live-action slate, announcing the cancellations of Drunk History and Tosh.0, as well as the migrations of South Side and The Other Two to HBO Max and Alternatino with Arturo Castro to Quibi, which did not materialize after the platform folded.

-High definition channels and service
+In turn, Comedy Central has decreased its live-action slate; with the cancellations of Drunk History and Tosh.0.
+South Side and The Other Two would move to the Warner-owned HBO Max, while a second season of Alternatino with Arturo Castro was slated to premiere on Quibi, but failed to materialize due to the platform shutting down.

-The 1080i high definition simulcast feed of Comedy Central launched in 2009 and is available on all major cable and satellite providers.
-The standard definition Comedy Central downscales the HD feed and broadcasts in 16:9 letterboxed to fit the 4:3 ratio.
+In 2025, Comedy Central's parent comedy was bought by Skydance Media.